vtorosyan/ansible-docker-vagrant-example/README.md

 # ansible-docker-vagrant

 An example to demonstrate the power of Ansible, Docker and Vagrant.
 Includes small Hello World application written in Kotlin exposing a RESTfull API endpoint which can be accessed directly from host machine.

+[Here](https://vtorosyan.github.io/ansible-docker-vagrant/) is a blog post for this repository.

 ### Pre-requisites